The Difference Between a CV and Resume: Which Should You Use?

 Add references, if required

-As an international student, you may not be sure on how to tailor your resume or CV for the US working environment, so we have a few tips to help you get started.
+As an international student, you may not be sure how to tailor your resume or CV based on what is the difference between a CV and resume matters most to US employers.
+We have a few tips to help you get started.

 Match Your Resume or CV to the Position

-Customizing your resume or CV to specific positions you want to apply for is key, as this allows you to highlight your most relevant skills that will help you perform well in the role, and you’ll also stand out to employers.
+Customizing your resume or CV to specific positions you want to apply for is key, as this allows you to highlight the most relevant skills that will help you perform well in the role, and you will also stand out to employers.
 (Additionally, you can get into even more detail with a cover letter, which should always be matched to individual job opportunities.)

 Be sure to submit the specific requirements listed in the job description, as most offers will specify the exact documents and information you need in order to be considered as a candidate.

-By customizing your resume or CV, you can show employers that you are enthusiastic about the job role and are willing to go the extra mile while applying.
+By understanding the CV and resume difference and customizing your resume or CV accordingly, you can show employers that you are enthusiastic about the job role and are willing to go the extra mile while applying.

 Use a Template

 Each CV and resume is different, and the design for yours differs based on the industry of the jobs you are applying for and the employer’s requirements.
-When starting out, a resume or CV template can be very helpful for preparing your application, as this gives you an idea of what you can include in your own resume or CV in the US.
+When starting out, a resume or CV template can be very helpful for preparing your application, as this gives you an idea of what you can include in your own resume or CV, and what the difference between a CV and resume is in the US.
 You can also compare your resume or CV with a job application resume sample to check if you have covered common areas.

 If you plan to use a template or a job application resume sample, remember to only use these as a general guideline for creating your resume or CV — avoid copying the template and customize the sections as needed for the job role you are considering.
 You want to make it your own!